IvanDerlich/car-reports/README.md

 ## Features

 - User authentication with cookie sessions
-- **Price estimation based on similar car reports** - Calculate price estimates using machine learning approach that finds the 3 most similar approved reports based on make, model, location, year, and mileage
+- **Price estimation based on similar car reports** - Calculate price estimates using a statistical approach that finds the 3 most similar approved reports based on make, model, location, year, and mileage
 - Car reports management
 - SQLite database with TypeORM
 - Input validation with class-validator